MathiasSonderLarsen/ooono_code_test_mathias/README.md

 ![Details screen](/Screenshots/DetailsScreen.png)

 # Tasks
-The goal for this task is to construng an app, where you are able to see all nearby road works.
+The goal for this task is to construct an app, where you are able to see all nearby road works.
-For simplicity all network calls is replaced with a local function call.
+For simplicity all network calls is replaced with a local function call see Getting started.

 ## Required tasks
 - Main Screen